 9.4.2 In all cases, the University requires the University's Project Manager, or lead client contact, to receive, review and agree a suitable and sufficient risk assessment, which covers the scope of the work.
 The review of risk assessments is completed using the HSS's standard proforma and held accessibly for inspection or audit, as necessary.
-All third-party contractors, working on University property, must complete the Contractor Induction, which takes place each weekday morning at 8.30am in the Mountjoy Building.
+All third-party contractors, working on University property, must complete the Contractor Induction.
 Where the contractors' staff require information in a language other than English, the means of communicating the contractor induction information is agreed between the contractor and the HSS.